theonize/Currier/Gloss/Luke/Luke 2.md

 [Jer 1:12] ~ God is precise in His plans

+10) "Don't be afraid" is a platitude - it really can't be helped

+14) peace among those with whom He is pleased among ~ en = constructively "in" and "to"

 29) _depart_ ~ to loose or unyoke; all of meanings fit we as prisoners set free